 2) Tap the For You tab at the bottom.

 3) Scroll down a bit until you see the Recently Played section.
 Tap the See All button next to the header.

 Unfortunately, this screen might not show every single song you have played, but will instead only show covers for albums, radio stations or playlists you have listened to.
 This is very limited indeed, but your recently listened music history is not all gone.
 It can easily be found on a Mac.

 How to view music play history on Mac

 To see the songs, playlists, radio stations, or playlists that you streamed via Apple Music or played from the personal music library on your Mac or iPhone, follow the steps outlined below:

-Step 2: Click the List icon located to the left of the search field.
+Step 2: Click the List icon located on the top right.
 In the drop-down menu, make sure the History tab is selected.

 There you go—now you can browse the songs, playlists and albums you recently listened to on Apple Music or played from your personal library.

 As you can see on the above screenshot, your play history is divided by various sections, showing where this song came from.
 Not only can you see songs you have listened to on your iPhone or iPad, but it also tells you what playlist or radio station these songs were from.
 Very handy!

 Submit your feedback and tutorial ideas at [email protected].